Trust funds: Everything you need to know

 The probate process can take many months or years to finish.
 The time frame will be longer if your estate is complex or if beneficiaries contest your will.
 The contents of a will become a matter of public record when it is probated.
 Before the distribution of your assets, fees will be deducted from your estate.
 The probate process can cost hundreds or thousands of dollars in legal fees and court costs.

 If you have children who are financially unstable or inexperienced, establishing a trust to benefit them can help.
 You can decide how your children will receive your assets, and the specifics will be kept private.
 A trust can be customized to fit your individual circumstances, and you can place restrictions on how your assets will be distributed.
-Finally, a trust can help you to protect your assets.
+Finally, depending on the type of trust, a trust fund can potentially help you to protect your assets from creditors.

 There are also limitations of trusts.
 If you set up a trust, there will be expenses that must be paid to maintain it in addition to the costs involved with setting it up.
 If your estate is complex, you can expect the legal fees to be higher.
-The trustee will charge maintenance fees to manage your estate.
+The trustee will charge maintenance fees to manage your trust, which could come out of the trust assets.
 If claims are filed against the trust, you may have unexpected costs because of legal fees.
 Finally, the laws are in a constant state of flux.
 This means that you will have to review your trust document and to revise it as the laws change to keep it current and valid.

 Termination of a trust

-A trust will terminate when a beneficiary reaches a specific age or milestone that is named in the trust terms.
-In that case, the trustee will then distribute any principal that remains together with the net income that has accumulated to the beneficiary.
+A trust will terminate based on the instructions in the trust terms, usually when all beneficiaries reach a specific age or milestone.
+In that case, the trustee will then distribute any principal that remains together with the net income that has accumulated to the beneficiary, according to the terms.
 A trust can also terminate upon the beneficiary’s death.
-When this happens, the net income and principal of the trust will pass under the beneficiary’s will to his or her heirs.
+When this happens, the net income and principal of the trust will typically pass under the beneficiary’s will to his or her heirs (or based on the intestacy laws of the beneficiary’s state).

 Setting up a trust fund can help you to ensure that your wishes are followed and that your children and family members are protected.
-M1 Finance offers trust accounts to simplify the trust process and supports revocable and irrevocable trusts that invest in securities.
+M1 offers trust accounts to help manage your trust assets, and supports revocable and irrevocable trusts that invest in securities.